+Likewise, physicians can now enable their patients to access their medical images and reports online.
+Using their cellphones or laptops, a patient can simply share their scans with their referring physician, without having to wait to receive a burned CD or worry about mailing it or bringing it in to their doctor.
 Doctors can utilize their tablets to digitally record a patient's' information so that their health records are updated in real time, providing the bigger picture faster and in a more convenient fashion.

 Mobility and Telehealth

-The U.S. health care system is currently making great strides to embrace telehealth and telemedicine.
+The U.S. healthcare system is currently making great strides to embrace telehealth and telemedicine.
 In 2016, doctors made 12 million virtual visits to patients' bedsides across the country, up from just 1 million the year before.
 Through developments in technology, physicians can take readings and do tests remotely without having the patient physically present.

 With these advances, more people can get access to health care through centralized facilities where patients can be imaged by technicians.
 The physicians who ultimately read the images don't necessarily have to be geographically proximate—in fact, they can be on the other side of the world.

 Today’s patients are making newer and bigger demands than before, as they seek better and more efficient access to health care.
 What's more, many healthcare professionals are united in support of patients' demands, especially when it comes to improving their own practice.

 As technology continues to evolve—and countries such as China and India grow their middle classes—healthcare systems around the world will be faced with higher demand.
 Healthcare providers need to do a better job of providing high-quality, efficient care to their patients by keeping up with these changes.